evgenpatiy/util-code-checker/README.md

 ![Screenshot](docs/1.png)

-* Files list with highlighted items that still have <TAB> characters in code, see tooltip for more detailed file info.
-Use right mouse button on files marked red to fix it directly from application (.old file version would be created as backup), or view your code
+* Files list with highlighted items that still have **'CHARACTER TABULATION' (U+0009)** characters in code, see tooltip for more detailed file info.
+Use right mouse button to pop-up context menu on files marked red, and fix it directly from application (.old file version will be created as backup), or view your code

 ![Screenshot](docs/2.png)